 The Comment to Exodus 15:26

 IF ‘SHAMO’A TISHMA’ TO THE VOICE OF THE LORD YOUR GOD.
-Rabbi Abraham ibn Ezra explained that “[shamo’a tishma here] means ‘to understand’ the purport of that which He has commanded you to do.
+Rabbi Abraham ibn Ezra explained that “[shamo’a tishma here] means ‘to understand’ the purport of that which He will command you to do.
 And you will do that which is right in His eyes – this implies the positive commandments – and will give ear to His commandments – this implies the negative commandments.”
 [Thus the language of Ibn Ezra.]

 And in the Mekhilta, the Rabbis have said: “And you will do that which is right in His eyes, this means in business dealings.
 This teaches us that if a person is honest in his business dealings, and the spirit of his fellow creatures finds pleasure in him, it is accounted to him as though he had fulfilled the entire Torah.”
 I will further explain this when I come to the verse ‘And you shall do that which is upright and good,’ if the good God will show me goodness.